Compile-Time/demo-tracing-in-spring-boot-2-and-3/README.md

 `feature/micrometer-1.1.0-spring-boot-3.0.0` of this
 repository for some alternative solutions.

+## Notes about this branch

+This branch attempts to use Spring Boot 3.0.0 with Micrometer Tracing 1.1.0 to make it possible to use the Sleuth annotation APIs.
+This is primarily useful to perform a migration to Spring Boot 3.0.0 without having to wait for a GA release of Spring Boot 3.1.0.

+By the time that Spring Boot 3.1.0 goes GA, this approach is obsolete.

 ## Infrastructure

 This project requires a tracing infrastructure with the following components